-Children are assessed and tracked using the Rising Stars and White Rose tests (Maths).
+Children are assessed and tracked using Pupil Asset.
 Targets are set based on their previous end of key stage data or baseline.
 For example; Children who are at 'Age Related Expectations' (ARE) at the end of Key stage 1 would be expected to be at least at 'Age Related Expectations' at the end of key stage 2